-All of these findings are averages, and for a given individual, a lower risk drug may end causing more problems than a higher risk drug, or a drug that’s generally associated with weight loss may cause weight gain.
+All of these findings are averages, and for a given individual, a lower-risk drug may end up causing more problems than a higher-risk drug, or a drug that’s generally associated with weight loss may cause weight gain.
 All of our bodies are a little different, so there’s variability in how we respond.

 The key issue is what works in treating the illness.
 Clozapine is hands down the worse culprit for metabolic syndrome, but at the same time, it’s also hands down the most effective antipsychotic there is, especially for people who don’t respond well to other drugs.
 Plus it’s the only antipsychotic that can improve tardive dyskinesia (an antipsychotic-induced involuntary movement disorder).